 That wasn’t too hard.
 And it’s not much more complicated if there are multiple data sets per file.

-Below is a ggplot showing the annualised distribution of lightning across the Earth’s surface.
+Below is a plot showing the annualised distribution of lightning across the Earth’s surface.
 It’s apparent that most lightning occurs over land in the tropics, with the highest concentration in Central Africa.
 The units of the colour scale are flashes per square km per year.
 Higher resolution data can be found the HRFC file (High Resolution Full Climatology), but the LRFC is quite sufficient to get a flavour of the data.

 Low Resolution Annual Climatology